bchappet/dotfiles/README.md

 # dotfiles

 ## TODO
 - check that install + check can be separated
-- issue with tmux in apptainer: error creating /tmp/tmux-1000/default (No such file or directory)

 Personal dotfiles managed with [dotbot](https://github.com/anishathalye/dotbot) for multi-environment Unix setups (WSL, Ubuntu 22.04).